 Food hygiene regulations when you sell ice cream

 Wherever you sell your ice cream, you’ll need to comply with food hygiene regulations.
-These rules are in place to make sure that the products you sell are safe to eat.
+These ice cream van rules and regulations are in place to make sure that the products you sell are safe to eat.
 Every business that sells food needs to set out a food management system based on what the Food Standards Agency (FSA) calls Hazard Analysis and Critical Point (HACCP).
 If you only sell pre-packaged ice cream and lollies, your HACCP will be less detailed than if you also make ice cream to sell.

 As part of inspections by the FSA, inspectors may ask to see your codes of practice for food hygiene.
 You’ll need to be able to show cleaning schedules, risk assessment policies, and training records.
 Your food management system will need to outline how your business deals with and eliminates food hazards.
 You can find out more about food hygiene requirements on the official FSA site.